proplot-dev/proplot/docs/tutorial1.rst

 axes) axes objects.
 Both of these classes inherit from the base class `~proplot.axes.BaseAxes`.

-The **most important** new method you need to know is `~proplot.axes.BaseAxes.format`.
-This is your one-stop-shop for changing axis labels, tick labels, titles, etc. Keyword args passed to this function are interpreted as follows:
+The **most important** new method you need to know is ``format``, found on the `~proplot.axes.BaseAxes`, `~proplot.axes.CartesianAxes`, and `~proplot.axes.ProjectionAxes` classes. ``format`` is your one-stop-shop for changing axes settings.
+Keyword args passed to ``format`` are interpreted as follows.

-1. Any keyword arg matching the name of a ProPlot or matplotlib “rc” setting will be applied to the axes.
+1. Any keyword arg matching the name of a ProPlot or matplotlib “rc” setting will be applied to the axes using `~proplot.axes.BaseAxes.context`.
 If the name has “dots”, simply omit them.
 See the `~proplot.rctools` documentation for details.
-2. Remaining keyword args are passed to the `~proplot.axes.CartesianAxes` or `~proplot.axes.ProjectionAxes` ``format_partial`` methods.
-Use these to change settings specific to Cartesian or map projection axes, e.g. changing tick locations (the former) or toggling geographic features (the latter).
+2. Remaining keyword args are passed to ``format`` on the `~proplot.axes.CartesianAxes` or `~proplot.axes.ProjectionAxes` classes.
+This changes settings specific to Cartesian or map projection axes, e.g. changing tick locations (the former) or parallel and meridian gridlines (the latter).
-3. Remaining keyword args are passed to the `~proplot.axes.BaseAxes` ``format_partial`` method.
-This one controls settings shared by `~proplot.axes.CartesianAxes` and `~proplot.axes.ProjectionAxes` axes – namely, titles, “super titles”, row and column labels, and a-b-c subplot labeling.
+3. The last keyword args are passed to ``format`` on the `~proplot.axes.BaseAxes` class.
+This changes settings shared by both `~proplot.axes.CartesianAxes` and `~proplot.axes.ProjectionAxes` – namely titles, a-b-c subplot labeling, and “super titles”.

-Instead of needing all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``, or even using verbose abstract classes like the matplotlib `~matplotlib.ticker` classes, `~proplot.axes.BaseAxes.format` lets you change everything at once and adds several useful shorthands.
-This effectively eliminates the need for boilerplate plotting code.
+Instead of using a series of verbose, one-liner setter methods like ``ax.set_title`` and ``ax.xaxis.tick_params``, ``format`` provides simple shorthands for changing everything all at once.
+It also integrates with the `~proplot.axistools.Locator`, `~proplot.axistools.Formatter`, and `~proplot.axistools.Scale` constructors, so you don’t have to directly invoke verbose abstract classes.
+The goal of ``format`` is to reduce the amount of boilerplate code needed for drawing highly customized plots.
+The power of ``format`` is demonstrated in the below example.

 .. code:: ipython3